issus/altium-library/README.md

 Basic parts (TSSOP/SOP/Resistors etc) I have created every model from scratch in SolidWorks, if the manufacturers dimensions vary from the JEDEC standard, they receive their own version of the 3d model (see SOT-23-3..)
 For ultra basic parts with no features (QFN/DFN), a black basic Altium 3D extrusion is used of the correct size.

 Every part's centre position is where the Pick and place head should grab the part.
-For companies running their own Pick and Place machine, this is very convenient compare to centres at pin 1/centre of pads - your pick and place export list now has centres in the correct location.
+For companies running their own Pick and Place machine, this is very convenient compared to centres at pin 1/centre of pads - your pick and place export list now has centres in the correct location.

 Every part has all it's surface mount footprints added, whether I use them or not.
 PDIP footprints do not exist, except for connectors.
 All passives are available in 0402, 0603, 0805 and 1206, sometimes also 1210 footprints at the least.

 ### Symbols

 Every symbol in the library is somewhat standardised as to where pins are located, such as VCC in the top left, GND in the bottom left, user function pins on the right (controllable inputs/outputs).
-Standard protocols like SPI have the pins in the same order in every part - however manufacturer datasheet labelings are kept (DOUT rather than MISO for example) to make it easier to reference the datasheet.
+Standard protocols like SPI have the pins in the same order in every part - however manufacturer datasheet labeling is kept (DOUT rather than MISO for example) to make it easier to reference the datasheet.
 All components within a database category should have similar if not identical layouts/pin groupings where possible.
 This makes it much easier to switch out components.

 All passive components, such as resistors and capacitors all have the same size component span, keeping your schematics tidy.